Archaeological sites in the District of Mitrovica: Vallaç

 close vicinity of the Ibar river delta, set on the upraised terrace known as the Vallaç rock, in the Municipality of Zveçan.
-This archaeological settlements was investigated during 1955 and 1957.
-Remains or dwellings of this settlement are mainly composed of the huts constructed by timber beams and protected ditches around circular dwellings.
-The most characteristic objects found in this site belong to the Late Neolithic Vinca Culture, and include considerable amount of the anthropomorphic and zoomorphic figurines, modeled and carefully designed terracotta statues.
+These archaeological settlements was investigated during 1955 and 1957.
+Remains of dwellings of this settlement are mainly composed of the huts constructed by timber beams and protected ditches around circular dwellings.
+The most characteristic objects found in this site belong to the Late Neolithic Vinca Culture and include a considerable amount of the anthropomorphic and zoomorphic figurines, modeled and carefully designed terracotta statues.
 Below the Neolithic layer of this settlement were discovered some peculiar features such as; fortified traverses that protected the entrance of this settlement, confirming the continuation of this site occupation during the Late Iron Age.